stephanos/omes/README.md

 ### Sleep Activity per Priority

-The throughput_stress scenario can be configured to map every `SleepActivity` to a priority and sleep for a arbitrary amount of time.
+The throughput_stress scenario can be configured to map "Sleep" activities to a priority and sleep for a arbitrary amount of time.
 The configuration is done via a JSON file, which is passed to the scenario with the `--option sleep-activity-per-priority-json=@<file>` flag.